Ethical Pricing Policy

 - Refugees and asylum seekers – anyone with current UK refugee or asylum-seeker status.

 The following tickets are free, but must be purchased via the Box Office on 01274 238525

 - Carers – if you are accompanying a disabled audience member who requires additional support.

 - Teachers and Educators – we may also be able to provide free tickets for your students.

-Is there another reason that you can’t attend?
+Is there another reason you can’t attend?
 Contact us and ask if we can help!

 We encourage our Box Office team to be autonomous.
-They are trained to understand that there are a variety of factors that might stop why you might be unable, or anxious about attending the festival.
+They understand there are a variety of factors that might make you unable or anxious about attending the festival.
 Please remember that we are here to help!
 We are able to make decisions on a customer-by-customer basis, and whilst we cannot guarantee that you will be issued a free ticket, we can guarantee that we will do everything we can to understand and accommodate your needs.